A TRIBUTE TO DENNIS ADAMS RIP

 The shakedown test for Probe 15 took place at Keevil Airfield in June 1969, where legendary songwriter Jimmy Webb (‘Wichita Lineman’, ‘Up, Up and Away’ and ‘MacArthur Park’ to name but three was one of the test drivers.

 Dennis and Peter didn’t have any intentions to put Probe 15 into production despite the demand.
-There were too many compromises, such as a virtual horizontal driving position and an almost flat windscreen, which made driving on the road a challenge.
+There were too many compromises, such as a virtual horizontal driving position and almost flat windscreen, which made driving on the road a challenge.
+It really was intended as a design study, I think.

-The Adams brothers turned their attention to a proper roadgoing version, the Probe 16.
-This was slightly longer and taller (34in), while the Imp engine had given way to a BMW 1800cc unit.
+The Adams brothers then turned their attention to a proper roadgoing version, the Probe 16.
+This was slightly longer and taller (34in), while the Imp engine had given way to a BMC 1800cc unit.
 To make it perform better Jan Odor of Janspeed tuned it.

-The car appeared on a joint Daily Telegraph and IBCAM (Institute of British Carriage and Automotive Manufacturers) at the British Motor Show of October 1969 at Olympia.
-The reception was incredible, just like with Probe 15, and the car won an award for its innovation.
+The car appeared on a joint Daily Telegraph and IBCAM (Institute of British Carriage and Automotive Manufacturers) stand at the British Motor Show of October 1969 at Olympia.
+Reception was incredible, just like with Probe 15 and the car won an award for its innovation.

 Celebrities like Jimmy Webb and Cream bassist, Jack Bruce bought two of the three built.
-Bruce bought his as a birthday present for his great friend, Mountain drummer Corky Laing.
+Bruce bought it as a birthday present for his great friend, Mountain drummer Corky Laing.

 Dennis Adams quoted in period: “If you wanted absolute stability in the early days, well before suspensions were properly sorted out, you got everything as low as possible.
 However, if the suspension geometry was wrong, half of your efforts were wasted because the car still handled badly on corners.